square-it/flogo-config-mgmt/property/resolver/consul/README.md

 3. set following environment variables
 ```
 export CONSUL_HTTP_ADDR=127.0.0.1:8500          # optional as it is the default value
-export FLOGO_APP_PROP_RESOLVERS=json,consul     # enable the built-in JSON property resolver and Consul property resolver, in this order
+export FLOGO_APP_PROPS_RESOLVERS=json,consul     # enable the built-in JSON property resolver and Consul property resolver, in this order
 export FLOGO_APP_PROPS_JSON=profile.json        # override with a property value in a JSON profile file
 ```